FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Methods

 This metric quantifies the overlap between two binary masks $X$ and $Y$, which in our case represent the location and extent of brain structures.
 A DSC of zero indicates no overlap between the prediction and the reference standard, while a perfect match corresponds to a DSC of one.
 The HD is defined as

-For the same binary masks $X$ and $Y$ measures the distance of the boundaries of the two structures.
-To provide a more robust evaluation, we use the 95th percentile of the distance rather than the maximum possible value.
+\R{R:correction2}\defquotedtext{Q:correction2}{It measures the distance between the boundaries of the binary masks $X$ and $Y$.} To provide a more robust evaluation, we use the 95th percentile of the distance rather than the maximum possible value.
 The HD is reported in millimeters, where 0 mm signifies a perfect match of the structures up to the 95th percentile.
-To determine whether one method significantly outperforms another, we apply the Wilcoxon rank-sum test, as implemented in the SciPy~\autocite{2020SciPy-NMeth} library.
+To determine whether one method significantly outperforms another, we apply the Wilcoxon signed-rank test, as implemented in the SciPy~\autocite{2020SciPy-NMeth} library.
 The null hypothesis for this test assumes that the method rankings are random.
 To enable a fair, isolated comparison, we use the same mid-sagittal plane estimate (by \textit{mri\_cc}) for all methods.

-\subsubsection{Comparison of group difference for Corpus callosum thickness}
+\subsubsection{Comparison of group difference for corpus callosum thickness}

-Finally, we perform a whole pipeline comparison, where we aim to find group differences in corpus callosum thickness between FastSurfer-CC and the only other method capable of generating thickness profiles: CCSeg.
-Here the combination of mid-sagittal plane selection, segmentation, and thickness analysis all contribute to the accurate final analysis.
-After running both methods, we discard all cases where either method fails (did not produce outputs) and extract the CC thickness profiles.
-For each of the 100 thickness values and for each method, we create a linear model that predicts thickness with age, sex, and total brain volume (from FastSurfer) as covariates.
-The resulting p-values are then corrected with the Benjamini and Hochberg procedure for multiple comparisons~\autocite{benjamini1995controlling} and mapped onto the level sets of a template corpus callosum contour.
+We perform a whole pipeline comparison, where we aim to find group differences in corpus callosum thickness between FastSurfer-CC and the only other method capable of generating thickness profiles: CCSeg.
+Here the combination of mid-sagittal plane selection, segmentation, and thickness analysis all contribute to the accurate final analysis. \R{R:failures}\defquotedtext{Q:failures}{After running both methods, we discard all cases where either method fails (did not produce outputs).
+Overall we discard 2.5\% of cases processed with CCSeg and no cases for FastSurfer-CC}.
+For each of the 100 thickness values and for each method, we create a linear model that predicts thickness with age, sex, and total brain volume (from FastSurfer) as covariates. \R{R:methods_multiple_comparison}The resulting p-values are then corrected with the Benjamini and Hochberg procedure for multiple comparisons~\autocite{benjamini1995controlling} and mapped onto the level sets of a template corpus callosum contour.
 The CC shape is colored according to the values of the level sets, and values between level sets are interpolated.
-By combining multiple CC outlines, we also generate a 3D view of the Corpus Callosum, which we use to display absolute differences between groups.
 Finally, we use the linear modeling with covariates from above to create separate models for each of the CC measures derived by our method and investigate which measures best explain group differences between patients and controls.
 We use the SciPy~\autocite{2020SciPy-NMeth} and statsmodels~\autocite{seabold2010statsmodels} libraries for statistical testing.